 Without the right process controls, manufacturers are going to be less productive and less profitable.

 You can’t just put quality control methods in place after the fact though.
-You have to look ahead and create a comprehensive quality control plan and ensure you have the right quality management software for manufacturing.
+You have to look ahead and create a comprehensive quality control plan and ensure you have the right quality control software for manufacturing.

 A quality assurance plan should contain an organizational structure, specifics on each employee's accountabilities, and the qualifications needed to fulfill their responsibilities.
 It should also outline requirements for suppliers and the materials they ship.
 A quality assurance (QA) plan may include specific product testing, feeds-back test results, customer complaints, and support improvements.